 Les at Christmas, Bill with Bert.
 Both pictures taken some time between 1981-89.
 Both photos, which had been foamcore-mounted, were most likely special to Bert.

-Think old-school, three-ring binder (11.5″ x 11″ x 3″) with a glossy, gold-trimmed cabernet-colored cover.
+Think old-school, three-ring binder (11.5″ x 11″ x 3″) with a glossy, gold-trimmed cover.
 Inside are removable, double-sided, cardboard inserts with light adhesive to keep photos in place beneath fold-over plastic sheaths.
+B.Michael had two, the earlier one coffee-colored, the latter the color of cabernet.

 Each block of photos below is an album page that was curated by B.Michael.
-His rich, joy-centering life wove family of origin with chosen family, commuting readily between his multiple roles of son/brother/nephew/grandson/uncle/cousin/godfather and friend/lover/brister/organizer/activist/community member.
+His rich, joy-centering life wove family of origin with chosen family, commuting readily between his multiple roles of son / brother / nephew / grandson / uncle / cousin / godfather, together with friend / lover / brister / classmate / organizer / activist / community member.

 Click on each photo for more context.
 AND, more importantly, if you know who/when/where/why details about an image, we encourage you to contact us here!